iamwillcode/Az-900Ace/README.md

-# Firebase Studio

-This is a NextJS starter in Firebase Studio.
+md
+# Az-900 Ace by: Free Will

+This is the Az-900 Ace application, a study tool for the Microsoft Azure Fundamentals exam.

 To get started, take a look at src/app/page.tsx.